Workflow automation rules

 The easiest way to see the process of creating a rule is with an example.

-Imagine that you have a client who sends urgent cases to your support desk from time to time.
-The client's name is Adam Smith, and his email address is [email protected].
+Imagine that you have a customer who sends urgent cases to your support team from time to time.
+The customer's name is Adam Smith, and his email address is [email protected].
 He is very important to you.
 Therefore, you decided to create a rule that will increase the priority of his urgent case to "high" and assign that case to the most experienced agent, Mary Brown.

 Step 1 - Select a rule type.
 The first step is to select the type of rule to be created.
 We need to perform actions with the case immediately upon receipt, so we add a rule for new cases.